winterForestStump/application_project/README.md

 * For /invocation option "Try it out" button.
 Choose file for sign detection.
 Push "Execute" button.On response: code 200 and json file with boundaries coordinates, confidence of classification, class number (from the class_names.txt file) and class names.
 * For /render option push "Try it out" button.
 Choose file for sign detection.
 Push "Execute" button.
 On response: code 200 and link to "Download file" of the picture with detected signs

-There are some [pictures of the trucks](test_pictures) hich you can use for model and service testing.
+There are some [pictures of the trucks](test_pictures) which you can use for model and service testing.

 TODO TASKS:
 - [X] Use BentoML to deploy the model